 Going to an appointment with education (even top-line internet education) about the health conditions common to your demographics will make it easier to understand your practitioner’s actions and respond to them appropriately.
 You can even bring notes, such as a list of symptoms and how they do or do not match the ailments your doctor might assume you have based on minimal information.

 Feeling stuck with a doctor who doesn’t believe you is frustrating.
 Create an online profile on your insurance provider’s website if you haven’t already, and look into your coverage as it relates to practitioner choice.
 If you have an HMO, research the steps needed to switch primary care providers.
 If you have a PPO, you have the option of heading straight to a specialist and bypassing a general practitioner who might not be familiar with your current issues.
 Take that option if it feels like a more streamlined one, provided you are confident you have the right specialist in mind for your symptoms.

 Organize Your Symptoms

 One thing I learned from having Lyme Disease (which is known as "the great mimicker" because of how many other illnesses its symptoms are similar to) is lengthy lists of symptoms can be difficult to navigate.
 Narrow down your symptoms to a top ten list, then to a top-five list, and then finalize which is your number one complaint.

-When you’ve discerned which is the reason making you head to the doctor’s office more than any other, be sure to have researched it well.
+When you’ve discerned which reason is making you head to the doctor’s office more than any other, be sure to have researched it well.
 Know what illnesses cause this symptom, and check your other symptoms against those ailments.
-While it’s true that many doctors don’t like patients who enter appointments having done research, being equipped with information can make the difference between getting a diagnosis or not.
+While it’s true that many doctors don’t like patients who enter appointments having done research, being equipped with information may make the difference between getting a diagnosis or not.